- Trip GradeModerate

 - All necessary paperwork and entry permits (ACAP), Trekker’s Information Management System (TIMS) including local Tax, Government tax & official expenses.

-- Sleeping bag, Duffel Bag & Down Jacket (if you do not have your own, to be returned after trip completion).
+- Sleeping bag, Duffel bag, and down Jacket (if you do not have your own, to be returned after trip completion).

-- An arrangement of Emergency Helicopter service which will be paid by your Travel insurance company.
+- An arrangement of Emergency Helicopter service which will be paid for by your Travel insurance company.

 - Exclusive Medical Kit Bag.